adammck/hexapod-infra/README.md

    to wifi, because the Fedora minimal armhfp images don't include wifi.
 We have to set that up later with Ansible.

-3. Set up zeroconf hostname and SSH keys:
+3. Set up zeroconf hostname and Ansible dependencies:

         HEXAPOD_HOST="hexapod.local" \
         bin/preflight 192.168.1.2